 Some password managers will remind you to change the passwords regularly and evaluate their strength.
 Others will scan the dark web to check if any of your logins appeared online.
-And some will do both, and then some.
+Some will do both, and then some.

 First, decide which features you need.
-Password managers built-in to browsers (for example, the pop-up you get from Chrome asking if you want to save the password when you log into a website) are safer than they were even a few years ago.
+Those built-in to browsers (for example, the pop-up you get from Chrome asking if you want to save the password when you log into a website) are safer than they were even a few years ago.
 Still, they have limited capabilities.

 For business purposes, a paid password manager is going to be more robust, convenient and secure than a free app.
-Here’s what to look for:
+Look for these features: